Hopson97/cpp-project-generator/README.md

 To add a template, simply create a folder in the templates/ directory, inside including all the files you need for that template.

+You must provide a CMakeLists file, where the project name is <PNAME>, which this program will auto replace with the name chosen on project create.

 #### Example usage

 ```bash